1anbell/ianbell.github.io/index.md

 ---
-title: Welcome to my blog
+title: Ian Bell | Blog
 ---
 # Structural Engineering Blog
 I'm Ian Bell, a third year architectural engineering student at OU graduating in May of 2027.